Custom Membrane Switches

 Working with Design Mark for Membrane Switches

 Design Mark has the expertise in membrane switch design to help make sure your project is completed as efficiently as possible.
 Design Mark understands the need for a membrane switch that stands up to the harshest of environments and the durability requirements necessary for industrial applications.
-Design Mark’s experienced engineers, excellent designs, and high quality manufacturing processes assure the reliability of the finished membrane switch components.
+Design Mark’s experienced engineers, excellent designs, and high quality membrane switch manufacturing processes assure the reliability of the finished membrane switch components.

 Components of a Membrane Switch